bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 Testing with devtools server
 ''''''''''''''''''''''''''''

-In addition to running BokehJS tests from the command line, you can also use the BokehJS devtools server.
+In addition to running BokehJS tests from the command-line, you can also use the BokehJS devtools server.
 This system requires the Chrome web browser to be available on your system.
 Use the BokehJS devtools server to run tests and review the visual tests' output.